fmhy/edit/docs/video.md

 # ► Streaming Sites

 * **Note** - Check the [grading page](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) / [2](https://fmhy-grading.pages.dev/) to see each sites respective pros & cons, and what their ads are like.
-Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (We recommend the full version of uBlock Origin), and keep in mind some sites allow you to turn off ads in their settings which are noted on the grading page.
+Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (we recommend the full version of uBlock Origin), and keep in mind some sites allow you to turn off ads in their settings which are noted on the grading page.
 Try a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy/#wiki_.25BA_vpn) if sites are blocked, and remember to use [throwaway](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_temp_mail) or [alias](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) emails when signing up for sites.

 ***